erikwijmans/skynet-overcap-example/README.md

 However, the best way to debug it is to submit the job with a time-limit of 11 minutes, i.e. `--time=11:00`.  `--signal=USR1@600` will also cause SLURM to send `SIGUSR1` when the jobs has 10 minutes (600 seconds) of runtime left.
-As far as SLURM as concerned, interruption due to timelimit and overcap preemption are exactly the same!
+As far as SLURM is concerned, interruption due to timelimit and overcap preemption are exactly the same!